inaciose/z80asm/tinyBasicSCM/README.md

 - sucess, project closed (but it must be better tested!),
 note: it was save to sdcard and can be loaded from sdcard
 - tbas1.zta

+# 8
+clean exit to SMC, translate comments, add more comments, add notice to mod on initial display text
+- success